 There is, of course, no one-for-all solution when it comes to the sea.
 Neither would I say that all hope is lost.
 What’s important to know, though, is that your experience of handling boats in rough water ensures your safety more than the boat’s design.

-Through trial and error, you learn to handle your boat when the sea gets rough.
+You learn to handle your boat when the sea gets rough through trial and error.
 Each boat has its unique hull that spears differently through the water.
 More so, every experience with choppy waters teaches you new things.
 Every experience enriches you.

-Therefore, people who stay calm and courageous in the face of choppy waters and never forget their precautionary instructions are the ones with the richest experiential knowledge.
-They are also the ones who know their boat best!
+Therefore, people who stay calm and courageous in choppy waters and never forget their precautionary instructions have the richest experiential knowledge.
+They also know their boat best!

 Can Bass Boats Handle Rough Waters?
 Tips to be Safe

-As you spend time on the sea and gain experience, it’s important and recommended to go ahead with some preliminary bass boat safety information in rough waters.
-I’ve learned these tips from experienced people, so take note of them carefully.
+As you spend time on the sea and gain experience, it’s important and recommended that you go ahead with some preliminary bass boat safety information in rough waters.
+I’ve learned these tips from experienced people, so carefully note them.

 But before that, keep these things in mind:

-- You would need to do a bit of testing.
+- You would need to do some testing.
 Not every tip works for every boat and every situation.

 - Remember to pick the ones you feel are most appropriate and guide you quickly to safety.